Aeon-Psych-Apps/psycho-dungeons/manual/patch_notes.md

 1.0.2 - [2025/11/27]

 ### Added
+- Disclaimer to in game patch UI that downgrading to a game patch lower than the current story client UI version may cause the game to break.
 ### Changed
 - Update Image References in draw_animation_image.py
     - Changed the naming references for images to reflect the updated naming schema